In Defense of Tomcat

 I'm curious to hear about your experiences dealing with these tactics.
 Have you ever been confronted by this or any other FUD from large app server vendors or from people within your own organization who are afraid of change and resist the move to a lightweight applicationserver?"

-If you want to find out more about Tomcat's strengths and weaknesses as an application server, check out this article from TomcatExperts.com or MuleSoft's Apache Tomcat Resource Center.
+If you want to find out more about Tomcat's strengths and weaknesses as an application server, check out from TomcatExperts.com or MuleSoft's Apache Tomcat Resource Center.